relessawy/provision_rhpam_workshop/README.md

 The script uses yq command-line YAML processor which can be downloaded from this  [repo](https://github.com/mikefarah/yq)

+Note you need to install version 3 of yq

 # Running the script

 - Note that the script expects you to be logged into OCP